rapka/polemics-md/herzog-documents.md

 Leitenberg, who had 40 years of experience at the time, goes on to call Ron Suskind's claim that a Mubtakkar made from household ingredients could kill many people **"the stupidest statement I have heard in many years"** and points out that the Japanese terrorist group Aum Shinrikyo was unable to create an effective chemical weapon even with access to modern labs and millions of dollars.
 One ex-official interviewed by United Press said Suskind "makes it seem a lot more dramatic" than it really was while another stated **"if this is such an amazing weapon, and the design for it is out there, why has no one ever used it?"**.

 This quote rings even more true in 2023.
-If the pictured device is indeed a Muktabbar, all evidence seems to indicate that it has never successfully been used in a terrorist attack in the 20 years since its design.
+If the pictured device is indeed a Mubtakkar, all evidence seems to indicate that it has never successfully been used in a terrorist attack in the 20 years since its design.

 ### Not the Mubtakkar?